 Consolidate suppliers

-“MRO is a complex beast and is frequently overlooked as customers spend a disproportionate time on direct spend categories,” says Stasik.
+“MRO is a complex beast and is frequently overlooked as customers spend far more time on direct spend categories,” says Stasik.
 “This is understandable due to headline savings they can make on per-unit prices.
-But in some cases MRO categories become overlooked, leading to MRO meaning something closer to Miscellaneous Random and Out of control.”
+But in some cases, MRO categories become overlooked, leading to MRO meaning something closer to miscellaneous, random and out of control.”

 “The MRO journey is about companies really understanding how to drive out inefficiencies in three key areas: working capital, procurement and downtime, all of which is driven by data,” he concludes.

 But how do you choose the right suppliers?
-The first step, according to Helen Alder, Head of Knowledge at CIPS, is to draw up a list of key MRO products that are critical to your business operations.
-“The procurement department needs to work with engineers and other end users to draw up this list,” explains Alder.
+The first step, according to Alder, is to draw up a list of key MRO products that are critical to your business operations.
+“The procurement department needs to work with engineers and other end users to draw up this list,” she says.
 “You then need to find a reliable set of approved suppliers you can trust to have the products you need in stock, at a price you are willing to pay and that can deliver when and where you need it.”

 In an industry where there are strict regulations to protect consumers, it’s also very important to work with suppliers that understand the challenges.
 “Food and beverage companies naturally have to be extremely vigilant around contamination and traceability, whether it’s the food products, or the lubricants and greases which help keep production runs operating,” says Stasik.
 “Also, as the pressures on improving speed and efficiency increase, there are greater risks regarding health and safety.”